 CAUS offers nine majors and a variety of minors, as well as several certificate programs.
 Baccalaureate programs in business, education and nursing are offered through the cohort model.
 Students may also pursue a bachelor's degree outside the cohort model in business, computer information systems, corporate communication, criminology, education, liberal arts, religious studies and radiological sciences.

-Cohorts are conveniently hosted at several locations: the main campus on Charles Street, the Higher Education and Applied Technology (HEAT) Center in Harford County, Arundel Mills and Arnold in Anne Arundel County, Laurel College Center in Prince George's County, College of Southern Maryland–Prince Frederick Campus and employer worksites.
+Cohorts are conveniently hosted at several locations: the main campus on Charles Street, the Northeast Maryland Higher Education Center in Harford County, the Eastern Shore Higher Education Center, Arundel Mills and Arnold in Anne Arundel County, Laurel College Center in Prince George's County, College of Southern Maryland–Prince Frederick Campus and employer worksites.

 Curriculum for the Baccalaureate Degree